peterpeterparker/web-social-share/readme.md

 ## Credits

-I didn't wanted to reinvent the wheel when it comes to the sharing actions themselves.
+I didn't want to reinvent the wheel when it comes to the sharing actions themselves.
 Therefore I forked the features of [angular-socialshare](https://github.com/720kb/angular-socialshare).
 Kudos to [45kb](https://github.com/45kb) :+1:

 ## License